 Noise Mapping & Assessment

-SSIPL provides detailed study of Noise Monitoring for both Area and Personal [Dosimetry].
-Personal monitoring i.e. dosimetry provides cumulative exposures to noise to the personnel working in workarea.
-Technical reports contains graphical representation about the noise exposures during the monitoring time-frame along with technical, administrative suggestions for reducing noise level exposure.
+SSIPL provides a detailed study of Noise Monitoring for both Area and Personnel [Dosimetry].
+Personnel monitoring i.e. dosimetry provides cumulative exposures to noise to the personnel working in the work area.
+Technical reports contain a graphical representation of the noise exposures during the monitoring time frame along with technical, administrative suggestions for reducing noise level exposure.

 If a point source in a free field produces a sound pressure level of 90 dB at a distance of 1 meter, the sound pressure level is 84 dB at 2 meters, 78 dB at 4 meters, and so forth.
 This principle holds true regardless of the units used to measure distance.